 As no cash outflow is involved, this method of payment is appealing especially to newly incorporated and cash poor companies.
 The major problem involved in such transactions is the determination of value.

-The general rule of recording issuance of stock for services is similar to the rule of issuing stock for non-cash assets.
-It is recorded on the basis of fair market value of services availed or the fair market value of shares issued whichever can be objectively determined.
+A general rule of recording the issuance of stock for services is similar to the rule of issuing stock for non-cash assets.
+It is recorded on the basis of fair market value of services availed or the fair market value of shares issued, whichever can be objectively determined.

-For better understanding the procedure of valuation and recording, consider the following example:
+For a better understanding of the valuation and recording such stock related transactions, consider the following example:

 Required: Make journal entries to record above transaction in each of the following cases: